coder/coder/docs/templates/parameters.md

 versions, ensuring they can smoothly update their workspace without any hindrances.

+Example:

+- Bob creates a workspace using the `python-dev` template.
+This template has a parameter `image_tag`, and Bob selects `1.12`.
+- Later, the template author Alice is notified of a critical vulnerability in a package installed in the `python-dev` template, which affects the image tag `1.12`.
+- Alice remediates this vulnerability, and pushes an updated template version that replaces option `1.12` with `1.13` for the `image_tag` parameter.
+She then notifies all users of that template to update their workspace immediately.
+- Bob saves their work, and selects the `Update` option in the UI.
+As their workspace uses the now-invalid option `1.12`, for the `image_tag` parameter, they are prompted to select a new value for `image_tag`.

 ## Required and optional parameters

 A parameter is considered to be _required_ if it doesn't have the `default`